knutsoned/beverage/README.md

 in a consistent way is crucial to the above experience.
 Focus and selection are core parts of the activity context that every editor plugin has access to as a regular resource.
-In addition some care will be taken to ensure that accessibility is a priority, and there should always be a way for a user with a single axis controller and 3rd party onscreen keyboard to utilize every provided activity.
+In addition some care will be taken to ensure that accessibility is a priority, and there should always be a way for a user with a single stick controller and 3rd party onscreen keyboard to utilize every provided activity.

 ## Additional Background Noise